-Hurricane Delta slams into Mexico near Cancun with Louisiana its next target late Friday
+Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 Now, Delta looks to bear down on the northern Gulf Coast in its hazardous second act later this week with the coast of central and western Louisiana in the crosshairs.

-“There is an increasing likelihood of life-threatening storm surge and dangerous hurricane-force winds,” writes the National Hurricane Center.
+“Delta is expected to grow in size as it approaches the northern Gulf Coast, where there is an increasing likelihood of life-threatening storm surge and dangerous hurricane-force winds beginning Friday, particularly for portions of the Louisiana coast,” the National Hurricane Center wrote Wednesday.

 Delta may have a serious impact on some of the beleaguered parts of southwest Louisiana that were hard hit by Category 4 Laura in late August.